jcransom/jrsite/content/cv.md

 ## Education

 ### UCL Institute of Education — PhD
-_Higher Education and International Development (part-time; expected submission: December 2022)_
+_Higher Education and International Development (part-time; expected submission: April 2023)_

 Exploring how universities in African city regions work with local government to address development challenges.
 I am part of the Centre for Education and International Development (CEID) and the Centre for Global Higher Education (CGHE), and I was a Research Affiliate at the University of Rwanda.
 Received funding from the Sir Richard Stapley Educational Trust (2019-2021).